-June 8 at 7pm: in person at the Margaret Chase Smith Library
+June 8, 2023 in person at the Margaret Chase Smith Library

-Barry offers us visual representations of his experience of his culture, his tradition and the natural world.
-As part of this talk he will be presenting his latest work--a mural sponsored by Skowhegan History House.
+Barry offered us visual representations of his experience of his culture, his tradition and the natural world.
+As part of this talk he presented his latest work--a mural sponsored by Skowhegan History House.

 From 2019-2021 Geo-Archaeologist and Principal Investigator Nathan Scholl worked for a consulting firm specializing in cultural resources management and historic preservation services.
 He was involved with archeology dig sites at Shawmut Dam and adjoining riverside properties.

-The last speaker in the series is Chris Sockalexis.
-This program presented Penobscot culture, history, and archaeology within the traditional landscape of the Penobscot Nation.
-This includes an overview of the archaeological record mixed with traditional knowledge.
+Chris Sockalexis presented Penobscot culture, history, and archaeology within the traditional landscape of the Penobscot Nation.
+This included an overview of the archaeological record mixed with traditional knowledge.
 Within this program, Chris included traditional / contemporary drumming/singing.

-Ashley Smith was the last speaker in the Wabanaki Voices Speaker Series.
-On Thursday August 25th at 7pm, Smith leaded a talk entitled, “Stories of Nanrantsouak/Norridgewock Village: Understanding the Legacies of our Shared Histories of Violence”.
+Ashley Smith led a talk entitled, “Stories of Nanrantsouak/Norridgewock Village: Understanding the Legacies of our Shared Histories of Violence”.

-Dwayne Tomah, Director and Curator of the Sipayik Museum, was a speaker in the Wabanaki Voices Speaker Series.
-Attached is the the 1-hour film, “The Doctrine of Discovery–Unmasking the Domination".
+Dwayne Tomah, Director and Curator of the Sipayik Museum, led a discussion after presenting the 1-hour film, “The Doctrine of Discovery–Unmasking the Domination".
 The Doctrine of Discovery refers to a principle in public international law under which, when a nation “discovers” land, it directly acquires rights on that land.
 The Doctrine provided the basis for subsequent laws depriving indigenous peoples of their lands.
-Dwayne Tomah has been involved in repatriation and Land Back issues and will share historical truth regarding The Doctrine of Discovery by an Indigenous perspective.

-Darren Ranco spoke on June 9, 7:00pm, at Tewksbury Hall, located behind the Federated Church on the island in Skowhegan.
-Penobscot tribal member Dr. Ranco is an Associate Professor of Anthropology and Coordinator of Native American Research at the University of Maine.
-His talk entitled, "Major Episodes of Colonial Racism in Maine State Indian History and Policy," will show how issues of racial injustice have shaped State of Maine Indian History and Policy, as well as give a broad historical and rights context to contemporary issues related to Wabanaki Tribal Sovereignty and Treaty Rights.
+Darren Ranco gave a talk on "Major Episodes of Colonial Racism in Maine State Indian History and Policy," He discussed issues of racial injustice have shaped State of Maine Indian History and Policy, as well as presented a broad historical and rights context to contemporary issues related to Wabanaki Tribal Sovereignty and Treaty Rights.